pablo-abc/felte/packages/site/markdown/docs/en/latest/getting-started.md

 </form>
 ```

-Felte does not export any components for `Form` of `Field` or anything like that, but you need to make felte aware of your inputs by assigning a **name** to them.
+Felte does not export any components like `Form`, `Field` or anything like that, but you do need to make felte aware of your inputs by assigning a **name** to them.

-Felte also offers valildation handling and error reporting but this is all you need for the most basic, validation-less form.
+Felte also offers [validation handling](docs#validation) and [error reporting](docs#reporters) but this is all you need for the most basic, validation-less form.